OctopusDeploy/blog/blog/2019-09/bootstrap-tentacle-dsc/index.md

 ## Introduction

-Manually installing Tentacles on deployment targets is fairly painless when you have a small number of machines, just a couple of clicks and you’re done.
+Manually installing Tentacles on deployment targets is fairly painless when you have a small number of machines, with just a couple of clicks you’re done.
 However, it’s not uncommon for the number of machines to increase exponentially as adoption of Octopus Deploy becomes more prevalent, especially in large organizations.
-In more advanced implementations, targets are sometimes created dynamically as part of scaling, and manually installing Tentacles isn’t feasible.
+In more advanced implementations, targets are sometimes created dynamically, and manually installing Tentacles isn’t feasible.
 This is where Infrastructure as Code (IaC) comes in handy.

 Infrastructure as Code is an awesome and powerful concept.
 Having the ability to programmatically define how your infrastructure should be set up leads to consistency and predictability for application deployments.
 One method of IaC is PowerShell Desired State Configuration (DSC).
-Not only can DSC configure a machine, it also gives us the added benefit of monitoring the machine for drift and correcting it automatically.
-In this post, I’ll walk you through using the OctopusDSC DSC module to install and configure a Tentacle machine.
+Not only can DSC configure a machine, it also gives us the added benefit of monitoring the machine for drift and using Octopus to automatically return the machine to the desired state.
+In this post, I’ll walk you through using the OctopusDSC module to install and configure a Tentacle machine.

 ## Install the NuGet package provider

-There is a drawback to using DSC, any external module that you use needs to be present on the machine before the DSC script runs.
+There is a drawback to using DSC, any external module you use needs to be present on the machine before the DSC script runs.
 This means you have to separate the installation of the external module from the DSC script itself.

 In order to download external modules, we first need to install the NuGet package provider.
 Depending on your server configuration, it may be necessary to include TLS 1.2: